JNRowe/vim-configs/FAQ.rst

 ----------------------------------------------------

 There are many, many ways to :vimdoc:`move through a buffer
-<motion.txt#text-objects>` in vim.
+<motion.txt.html#text-objects>` in vim.
 Once you’ve learned them, keys such as
 :kbd:`PageUp` and the mouse in general become a very weak means for navigation.

 If we’re not using the mouse for its normal purpose, we can use it for something